The Obama Foundation Scholars Program at Columbia University seeks rising leaders from around the world who meet the following criteria:

 No, this is not a degree-granting program.
 Obama Foundation Scholars who complete the Columbia University program will receive a certificate of completion from the Obama Foundation Scholars Program at Columbia University.

 The program is appropriate for individuals from a variety of educational backgrounds.
 At Columbia University, the Scholars will participate in a year-long, rigorous, immersive program that brings together academic, skills-based, and experiential learning, designed by Columbia University in consultation with the Obama Foundation.
 The program will provide individuals who have a proven commitment to service and leadership with the tools they need to make their efforts more effective and give them the opportunity to apply their skills and knowledge to tackling real world challenges.
 Scholars will also have the opportunity to build connections with a network of leading practitioners and rising global leaders, taking advantage of the unique opportunities for engagement that come with being in the City of New York.

 After completing the program, Scholars are expected to return to the country or region of the world where they have been working and continue along a path of service, either through a full-time job or volunteer activities.

 Yes.
 Upon returning to their countries and regions, Scholars will become part of the powerful global community of Obama Foundation Scholars.
-Each Scholar will have the opportunity to continue to actively engage with the Obama Foundation as a program alumnus.
+Scholars will have the opportunity to continue to actively engage with the Obama Foundation as program alumni.

 Yes.
 The Obama Foundation Scholars Program is designed for individuals with a history of and future commitment to living in and making significant contributions to communities, countries, or regions outside of the United States.
 American citizens and residents who fit these criteria are welcome to apply, however preference will be given to leaders from outside the U.S.